juhele/chmu-process/R-project_modified_processing_scripts/readme.md

 These are modified R-project scrips.
-Orinals made by Matěj Man, modified by me.
+Originals made by Matěj Man, modified by me.

 In my case the scripts etc. were located in